 Nip in the Bud® was set up to encourage awareness about mental health disorders in young children.
 These relatively common problems which begin in childhood and adolescence can have wide-ranging and long-lasting effects, affecting a child’s relationships, their educational attainment and job opportunities.

-The films are accompanied by downloadable fact sheets explaining the symptoms to look out for, to spot early signs of distress which may require further monitoring.
+Our films are sensitively produced by top quality filmmakers.
+They illustrate the behaviours common in different conditions in children.
+They are accompanied by downloadable fact sheets explaining the symptoms to look out for, to spot early signs of distress which may require further monitoring, and information on how to follow up and get help through the Where to go for Help page.

 It is with deep sadness that we announce the death on 16 April 2021 of our co-founder, Daniel Nabarro.